jaredlang/autogen-api-spec-guide/README.md

   - Firstly, it ran into an issue: Not able to access MongoDB Atlas.
 I changed the MongoDB network settings to all network access.
 It fixed the issue.
   - Secondly, occasionally I ran into this error after several initial runs: "ValueError: Could not connect to tenant default_tenant.
 Are you sure it exists?".
 The issue can be fixed by restarting the app service.
 The chromadb file definitely exists.
 Haven't yet investigated it.
   - Thirdly, even with the Premium0V3 (P0v3) ASP, it takes several minutes to get a response.
 It is much slower than the local hosting, which is understandable.

+## Deploy to HuggingFace.co

+With the frustrating experience with Azure App Service, I want to try the deployment on HuggingFace.

+1. Create a space *Api Dev Chatbot* in HuggingFace.co, <https://huggingface.co/spaces/liangchen76/api-dev-chatbot>.
+2. Decide to build a docker image to avoid the chromadb issue with sqlite3, even though HF does provide a streamlit deployment.
+3. Keep everything else the same and push it to HF.
+4. Have to set up ssh to commit to HF space.
+5. Have to follow (this template)<https://huggingface.co/spaces/liangchen76/api-dev-chatbot/blob/main/README.md> in README.md.
+6. After the source code is pushed, the build and deployment are significantly faster than Azure.
+7. Even with the free tier, the running performance is pretty good.
+It is way better than Azure App Service free tier.
+8. One catch: the whole space can either be private or public, including the source code.

+**The plumbing work is killing the productivity.**